Iguana2024/sprint3/README.md

 ## Understanding Codebase
 ### For Server Environment
 #### home.py
-- The main Flask application code.
+- The main **Flask** application code.
-- It includes route definitions for handling different HTTP requests.
+- It includes route definitions for handling different **HTTP** requests.
-- Database interactions, such as storing user decisions and retrieving stored data, are implemented here.
+- **Database interactions**, such as storing user decisions and retrieving stored data, are implemented here.
-- Request handling logic, including decision processing based on user input, is managed within this file.
+- **Request** handling logic, including decision processing based on user input, is managed within this file.

 #### Docker
 - **Dockerfile** defines the configuration for building the Docker image.